pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

 #### iOS, iPadOS and macOS

+- peek and pop, quick actions in homescreen and Control Center and other 3D-touch-specific features coming to iPhone and iPads as 'Haptic Touch' features
 - redesigned *Reminders* app
 - *Find My*
     - merges *Find My Devices* and *Find My Friends* apps